clemblanco/dusk-browser/README.md

 To do so, you will need to publish the config file of the package using `php artisan vendor:publish --provider="DuskBrowser\ServiceProvider"` and specify your own `remote_web_driver` class name.

-Feel free to copy and paste the default class `\DuskScraper\ChromeRemoteWebDriver` and simply modify the `__invoke()` function to your needs.
+Feel free to copy and paste the default class `\DuskBrowser\ChromeRemoteWebDriver` and simply modify the `__invoke()` function to your needs.
 For a Selenium driver using a phantomjs browser you might see something like:

 ```php
 /**